Breaking: NSCIA Announces Commencement of Ramadan 2026

 How the world celebrates Ramadan

-Ramadan is celebrated in different ways in different parts of the world, marking the special moment of Iftar (the opening of one's fast) gatherings, to household decorations and traditional foods to celebrate its arrival.
+Ramadan is celebrated in different ways across the world, marking the special moment of Iftar (the opening of one's fast) with gatherings, household decorations and traditional foods to celebrate its arrival.

 According to tradition, fasting begins at dawn, before which a modest meal known as 'suhoor' will be taken and ends at sunset, referred to as 'Iftar'.
 Between the two meals, Muslims taking part in the fasting period will take in nothing, not even water.